The 15 most instagrammable spots in Singapore

 Mixing tradition with modernity, colors with concrete, the vibrant metropolis at the crossroads of Asia hides many scenic gems.
 At the image of Singapore, this list of the most instagrammable spots is then very diverse, with a place for every taste.
 Keep on reading and I am sure you’ll find yourself obsessed with at least one among them all!

-In Singapore, the weather is particularly hot & humid.
+General photo tip: in Singapore, the weather is particularly hot & humid.
 With that in mind, I strongly advise you to take photos early in the morning or late in the afternoon if you don’t want to burn posing under the tropical sun and look inelegantly sweaty on all the pictures.
 It will also enable you to explore these instagrammable spots without the usual crowds of tourists, especially if you go in the morning, as they can be pretty packed during the rest of the day.
 Last but not least, as you surely know if you are into photography, the light will be far better during the soft morning or before-sunset golden hours.
 So, for all these reasons, avoid the harsh midday sun as much as possible when shooting outside!

 Marina Bay, instagrammable spot in Singapore